db-berater/speedup-your-sql-code/README.md

 + User Definied Inline Functions

 Workshop Scripts for SQL Server Workshop "Accelerate your T-SQL Code"
+Version:	1.00.100
+Date:		2025-02-14

 # Folder structure
-+ Each scenario is stored in a separate folder (e.g. Scenario 01 in Folder Scenario 01)
++ Each scenario is stored in a separate folder (e.g. Scenario 01 in Folder Scenario 01) in the Folder "04 - Workshop Scenarios"
 + All scripts have numbers and basically the script with the prefix 01 is for the preparation of the environment
 + The folder **SQL ostress** contains .cmd files as substitute for SQL Query Stress.
    To use ostress you must download and install the **[RML Utilities](https://learn.microsoft.com/en-us/troubleshoot/sql/tools/replay-markup-language-utility)**